AshiqFazil/seo_analyzer/docs/USER_GUIDE.md

 - **Implementation Tips** - How to implement changes
 - **Expected Impact** - What improvements to expect

+### Export Your Reports

+After completing an analysis, you can:
+- **Export to PDF** - Click "Export PDF" to generate a detailed report
+- **Print Reports** - Save or print your analysis for offline reference
+- **Share Results** - PDF reports can be shared with team members or clients

 ---

 ## AI Chatbot